mletkin/JavaSamples/README.md

 It shows the use of reactive streams as "plumbing device" to connect input and output streams in an asynchronous way.

+## Flyweight Implementations with Java 17
+The classes in `org.mletkin.samples.flyweight` try different implementations for the flyweight pattern.
+The implementations are motivated by th emapping of integer database fields to enum instances.
+The use of records and interafces tries to make it possible to wrap "invalid" integer values.
+Java enums alone cannot do this.

 ## UTF-8 and ISO-8859-1 encoded files ##
 The class `org.mletkin.samples.encoding.Utf8` tries to read ITF-8 and ISO 8859-1 encoded files with the correct and the wrong encoding and shows the effect.